-CiteHero has developed several features to improve searching for articles.
+CiteHero contains several innovative features to improve your search experience.

-- Interactive visualizations provide new and insightful ways to explore search results.
+Interactive visualizations provide new and insightful ways to explore search results.
 Instead of wading through pages of text, view the top articles as an interactive scatterplot, network diagram, in subject circles, or as a wordcloud.
 This lets you see the literature from many different angles and quickly find the best articles according to your own criteria.
-Visualizations also make the task of literature search more interesting and enjoyable, which can't hurt.
+Visualizations also make the task of literature search more interesting and enjoyable.

-Our vision is to bring user curation to the entire academic literature.
-We provide a forum for the review and discussion of every article in our database (over 130 million articles), which over time can separate the wheat from the chaff.
-By participating, you're helping to create an every-growing system of post-publication peer review.
+For the first time, CiteHero bring user curation to the entire academic literature, providing a forum for the review and discussion of over 130 million articles.
+By participating, you're helping to create an ongoing system of post-publication peer review.

-Votes indicate the quality of an article and help to improve search.
-Unlike citation count which typically takes years to develop, vote counts can be available almost immediately after publication and can change rapidly in response to current knowledge.
-Since vote count can decrease, votes for discredited or outdated articles can be modified as knowledge and opinions change.
-In contrast, citation count can only increase, is slow to respond, and can be misleadsingly high for erroneous articles that have been heavily criticized in other articles.
+Votes indicate the quality of an article and help to prioritize search results.
+Unlike citation count which takes years to develop into a reliable indicator, votes can be available almost immediately after publication and can change rapidly in response to current knowledge.
+Votes can be modified as knowledge and opinions change, so can decrease for discredited or outdated articles.
+In contrast, citation counts can only increase, are slow to respond, and can be misleadsingly high for erroneous articles that have been widely criticized.

 Comments help other users understand an article and its broader context, and add value to the literature as a whole.
 Comments can also be voted upon, giving recognition and visibility to high-quality input.